Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Synthetic data and analysis method

-with $\bar n_i$ being the number density of galaxies per steradian in each tomographic bin and $\sigma_\epsilon^2$ the intrinsic ellipticity variance, which we assume to be $\sigma_\epsilon=0.3$ \citepalias[as in][]{ISTF}.
+with $\bar n_i$ being the number density of galaxies per steradian in each tomographic bin and $\sigma_\epsilon^2$ the intrinsic ellipticity variance, which we {assumed} to be $\sigma_\epsilon=0.3$ \citepalias[as in][]{ISTF}.

-We bin our data in multipoles considering $N_\ell=20$ log-spaced multipole bins in the range $\{\ell_{\rm min}, \ell_{\rm max}\}$, with $\Delta \ell$ the width of each bin.
-We consider the lowest multipole to be $\ell_{\rm min}=10$ and consider an optimistic and a pessimistic scenario for the maximum multipole cut $\ell_{\rm max}$ \citepalias[see][]{ISTF}, with \begin{itemize} \item Optimistic | pessimistic GC: 3000 | 750, \item Optimistic | pessimistic WL: 5000 | 1500. \end{itemize} For XC, we conservatively consider the smallest $\ell_{\rm max}$ (corresponding to the GC values).
+We {binned} our data in multipoles considering $N_\ell=20$ log-spaced multipole bins in the range $\{\ell_{\rm min}, \ell_{\rm max}\}$, with $\Delta \ell$ the width of each bin.
+We {considered} the lowest multipole to be $\ell_{\rm min}=10$ and {considered} an optimistic and a pessimistic scenario for the maximum multipole cut $\ell_{\rm max}$ \citepalias[see][]{ISTF}, with \begin{itemize} \item Optimistic | pessimistic GC: 3000 | 750, \item Optimistic | pessimistic WL: 5000 | 1500. \end{itemize} For XC, we conservatively considered the smallest $\ell_{\rm max}$ (corresponding to the GC values).

-At this point, it is important to note that the assumptions we adopt from \citetalias{ISTF} for the purposes of this work in our modelling, are not expected to have a strong impact on the results.
+{The assumptions we adopted} from \citetalias{ISTF} for the purposes of this work in our modelling are not expected to {affect the results strongly}.
 For example, an increase in $\sigma_\epsilon$ would have an effect on the WL part but not on the GC and XC.
-Then, a decrease of ${\bar n_i}$ would increase the shot noise, but the GC part of the analysis, which is the one we are most interested in, with the linear RSD scales, should not be shot-noise dominated.
-Therefore, the 3$\times$2pt contours would increase through the WL contribution without changing our conclusions on RSD.
+Then, a decrease {in} ${\bar n_i}$ would increase the shot noise, but the GC part of the analysis, which is {what} we are most interested in, with the linear RSD scales, should not be {dominated by shot noise}.
+Therefore, the 3$\times$2pt contours would increase through the WL contribution, {but would not change} our conclusions on RSD.

-With this approach, we now only need one extra ingredient to obtain the $\chi^2$ of \Cref{eq:chi2}, which is the theory vector $\vec t(\vec \theta)$.
-We choose to focus on two models to be constrained with our mock data, which we refer to as $\Lambda$CDM and $w_0w_a$CDM flat cosmologies following the same modelling as in \citetalias{ISTF}.
-The former has 5 free cosmological parameters which are: $\om$, $\ob$, $h$, $\sigma_8$, and $n_{\rm s}$.
-The latter also includes the equation-of-state parameters of dark energy, $w_0$ and $w_a$, which come from the CPL parameterisation \citep{doi:10.1142/S0218271801000822,PhysRevLett.90.091301},
+With this approach, we {needed only one additional} ingredient to obtain the $\chi^2$ of \Cref{eq:chi2}, which is the theory vector $\vec t(\vec \theta)$.
+We {chose} to focus on two models to be constrained with our mock data, which we refer to as $\Lambda$CDM and $w_0w_a$CDM flat cosmologies following the same modelling as in \citetalias{ISTF}.
+The former has {five} free cosmological parameters{, which are} $\om$, $\ob$, $h$, $\sigma_8$, and $n_{\rm s}$.
+The latter also includes the equation-of-state parameters of dark energy, $w_0$ and $w_a$, which come from the CPL {parametrisation} \citep{doi:10.1142/S0218271801000822,PhysRevLett.90.091301},